 will result in an "F" for the report or homework and a complaint will

 be filed with the student judiciary.
 Since I cannot determine who copied from who in the case of plagiarism of another student's work, both students will suffer the penalty.
-The tools on Blackboard allow you to see how much of your report has been copied from an internet source.
+The tools on Brightspace allow you to see how much of your report has been copied from internet sources.

 Red = no class; Black =